arkency/posts/posts/2015-11-22-simple-feature-toggle-for-rails-app.md

 ---
-title: "Simple feature toggle for Rails app"
+title: "A Simple feature toggle for a Rails app"
 created_at: 2015-11-22 22:58:31 +0100
 kind: article
 publish: true